SOFZP/show-solana-node-info_v2/README.md

 ## Known issues:
 1. **RPC issues**.
-If PRC is slow or un unavailable than you can see errors.
-Working to rotate RPC if so.
+If PRC is slow or unavailable than you can see RPC errors.
+Working now to rotate RPC if so happens.
 2. **If --no-voting is set**, than you cannot see node info here.
 3. **If pubkey doesn't belongs to node**, there will be some errors.